websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/troubleshooting-cross-cluster-replication.md

 ## Follower Elasticsearch Cluster with Red Status

-The follower cluster may go to [red status](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/cluster-health.html) after you successfully set up a CCR connection and you enabled CCR on the local DXP node resulting in errors like this in the follower Elasticsearch node's console:
+The follower cluster may go to [red cluster health status](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/cluster-health.html) after you successfully set up a CCR connection and enable CCR on the local DXP node.
+This can result in errors like this in the follower Elasticsearch node's console:

 ```
 [2021-01-08T15:49:25,405][INFO ][o.e.x.c.a.ShardFollowTasksExecutor] [es-follower-node1] [liferay-0][0] Starting to track leader shard [liferay-0][0]